bikmax/AQA_Selenium_Python/README.md

-This is my project for site that sell avia tickets, all data was refactored and depersonalized, only structure is left
+This is my project for site that sells airline tickets, all data was refactored and depersonalized, only structure is left

 It was running in Docker container